 Also known as Southern fleabane and Daisy fleabane, Oakleaf fleabane (Erigeron quercifolius) is a delicate, short-lived perennial wildflower.
 It typically blooms in spring and summer and attracts a variety of pollinators.
 It occurs naturally in sandhills and moist hammocks as well as in disturbed sites and along roadsides.

 “Flower Friday” is a weekly profile of a different Florida native wildflower.

-Lyreleaf sage is an attractive perennial that produces leafless spikes of lavender to bluish, tubular flowers.
+Lyreleaf sage (Salvia lyrata) is an attractive perennial that produces leafless spikes of lavender to bluish, tubular flowers.
 Bees are its predominant pollinator, but it also attracts butterflies and hummingbirds.
 It typically flowers in late winter through late spring along woodland edges, in open areas and in disturbed sites.

-Buttonsage is a woody, evergreen shrub that produces dense clusters of small, fragrant, whitish to lavender flowers.
+Buttonsage (Lantana involucrata) is a woody, evergreen shrub that produces dense clusters of small, fragrant, whitish to lavender flowers.
 It occurs naturally along coastal strands, dunes, hammocks, and pinelands in coastal counties from Pinellas (on the west) and Brevard (on the east) south to Monroe and into the Keys.